Legislature(2023 - 2024)BUTROVICH 205

 to present to the grand jury rest with the executive branch.

-MR. SKIDMORE replied that the grand jury is the function of two
+MR. SKIDMORE replied that the grand jury is a function of two

-branches of government that must cooperate, the judicial and
+branches of government that must cooperate; these are the

-SENATOR KIEHL grappled with the requirement that the executive
+SENATOR KIEHL stated that he was grappling with the requirement

-branch serves as a precursor for invoking a grand jury.
+that the executive branch serves as a precursor for invoking a

 2:30:19 PM